 In 2003 or so, during the period of The Echoes of Tyme (see waaaay above), we found ourselves with a succession of bass players.
 I think we went through five.
 And two of them didn’t even own bass guitars!
 So I let them use the Epi, and it sounded pretty good.
 One of them opened it up and resoldered some frayed electronic wiring, so it became a pretty reliable instrument.

 When my wife and I divorced in 2006, she suggested I take the bass.
 It remains in my collection today.
 I only recently identified it and found out its age.
-The best info I could find about this Japanese instrument suggests it’s an Embassy from 1973.
-It’s pretty groovy.
+The best info I could find about this Japanese instrument suggests it’s

 It would be even groovier if I knew how to play it.